Ly$\alpha$ emission as a sensitive probe of feedback-regulated LyC escape from dwarf galaxies

 We model the emission and transport of Ly$\alpha$ photons in post-processing using the publicly available, massively parallel code \textsc{RASCAS} \citep{Michel-Dansac20}. \textsc{RASCAS} adopts a two-step methodology.
 The first step is to extract from the simulations the information about the medium through which light travels and its radiation sources.
 The second step performs the radiative transfer and outputs observables.

 We extract the computational domain for propagating the photons as a sphere with radius $R$ centered on the galactic centre returned by the tracking algorithm.
+For the domain, we record information of the gas bulk velocities, number densities of all scatterers ( H~\textsc{i} $\lambda$1216 and D~\textsc{i} $\lambda$ 1215), gas thermal velocities, subgrid turbulent velocities (we assume they are negligible in our model), and dust number densities.
 We model Ly$\alpha$ sources with three different emission mechanisms - recombination and collisional excitation from gas cells, as well as the stellar continuum near the Ly$\alpha$ wavelength,

 For recombination, $n_e$ and $n_{\rm H~\textsc{ii}}$ are the non-equilibrium free electron and ionized hydrogen number densities from the simulations, $\alpha_B(T)$ is the case B recombination coefficient from \citet{Hui&Gnedin97}, and $\epsilon^B_{\rm Ly\alpha} (T)$ is the fraction of recombinations producing Ly$\alpha$ photons from \citet{Cantalupo08}.
 For collisional excitation, $n_{\rm H~\textsc{i}}$ is the neutral hydrogen number density, and $C_{\rm Ly\alpha} (T)$ is the collisional excitation rate from level 1s to 2p, evaluated using the fit from \citet{Goerdt10}.